niklas-xgh-dev/GoLogger/README.md

 # LogViper - Comprehensive Log Collection System 🐍

-LogViper is a robust Python-based log collection system designed to gather, process, and store system logs efficiently.
+LogViper is a robust Go-based log collection system designed to gather, process, and store system logs efficiently.
 It's built to handle a high volume of logs from various sources, with plans for significant expansion.

 ## Refactoring coming soon
 - Switch from Python to Go